DataMesh-OpenSource/SolarSystemExplorer/README.md

 To get started, click **"Connect HoloLens Spectator View"**.
 If the HoloLens on the Rig is connected to the PC app a green line of **HoloLens connected** will show up.
 Otherwise, **HoloLens offline** will show up indicating a failed network connection between the PC app on the Workstation and the LiveAgent on the HoloLens of the Rig.

-Then click **"Start Follow"** to collaborate with other devices like Surface and another HoloLens.
+It will automatically **Start Follow** to collaborate with other devices like Surface and another HoloLens.
 The scene on HoloLens and Workstation (and other devices like a Surface if you have and configured to connect) will all be synchronized in real-time fashion, which enables multiple players to collaborate with multiple devices and share the same experience.

 ## Make Your Own App